Chelona, Queensland: Education

 Chelona State School is a government primary (Prep-6) school for boys and girls at 13 Chelona School Access Road (21.2603°S 149.1451°E).
 In 2018, the school had an enrolment of 107 students with 8 teachers (6 full-time equivalent) and 7 non-teaching staff (4 full-time equivalent).

 There is no secondary school in Chelona.
-The nearest government secondary school is Mackay State High School in Mackay to the north.
+The nearest government secondary school is Mackay State High School in South Mackay to the north.

 Amenities

 The Mackay Regional Council operates a mobile library service on a fortnightly schedule at Dunrock Road near the school.